 The Sex in the Driveway drink is a variation on the Sex on the Beach drink recipe.
 The main difference is the stunning bright blue color and a shift in fruit flavors.

 This drink is very much a blend of the flavors of peach, orange and lemon-lime.
 It is definitely a little bit on the sweeter side, with the fruity orange flavor from the blue curacao.

 But the Sprite adds a nice lemon-lime tartness to it.
 And the soda bubbles give it a lighter feel that makes it refreshing.

-All in all, it’s a delicious fruity drink that’s not overly sweet.
-The ice keeps it chilled while the bubbles give it some zing.
+All in all, it’s a delicious fruity vodka drink that’s not overly sweet.
+The crushed ice keeps it chilled while the bubbles give it some zing.
 There’s everything to love about this drink.
+(If you don’t have a refrigerator that makes crushed ice, a countertop ice maker that does nugget ice works great.)

 Why would you want to learn to make this drink?
 Because it tastes delicious, it’s incredibly easy to make, and it looks gorgeous.